Dr. Eric Jensen - Mayor

 I have been a lifelong Carroll County resident.
 I grew up in Coon Rapids, graduated and moved onto college, and then returned to Carroll.
 I married my husband; a Kuemper grad, Michael Boes in 1995 and we have three children.
 Kyla is 17, Olivia is 11 and Francis is 5.
 For many years I volunteered at the elementary schools with the Parent School Cooperative, taught Children’s Church, was Outreach Coordinator for Central Church, and was part of the worship team.
 My younger years were spent waiting tables, lifeguarding, babysitting, working in the kitchen and on the floor at the Thomas Rest Haven Nursing Home – amongst various school activities.
 I graduated from Iowa State University with a Bachelor’s of Science in Accounting in May 2000 – at which time I was employed as well with American Home Shield as Accounts Payable Supervisor.
 In 2003 I began my career at Controller at APQS – it has been a rewarding decision.
 I choose to run for council because Carroll is a great place to raise your family but I could see that Carroll needed continued growth.
 I want to see Carroll continue to add great families and facilities.
 Being part of the council was a good way to serve our great city.

 I was born at St. Anthony Regional Hospital in October of 1977 to Tom and Pat Haley.
 I have two siblings, my younger sister Alicia and brother Virgil.
 I have always valued my family and the role they played in who I am today.
 My parents moved from Carroll to Wall Lake in 1979 when they began Haley Equipment.
 I have always recognized the value of living in Carroll and in 2009 I was able to make the southwest corner of town my home.
-I have two children, Lauren, 14, and Jackson, 6.
-They attend Kuemper Catholic Schools.
+My son Jackson is 7.
+He attends Kuemper Catholic School.
 I am also a member of Holy Spirit Church.

 I was raised in Wall Lake and graduated High School in 1996.
 I went on to attend DMACC for two years, obtaining my Associates of Arts Degree.
 Following that, I attended Buena Vista University where I graduated with a degree in management, marketing, and communication.
 Later I would attend the Jerkins Creative Consulting Dealer Candidate Course.
 This industry-specific course lasted 3 years and prepared to take over and manage my family’s farm equipment dealership.